 A student who withdraws from the program will receive a grade of "WF" (Withdrawal Failing) or "WP" (Withdrawal Passing) in each course interrupted by the withdrawal.
 If a student has a passing grade at the time of withdrawal, as determined by the instructor, the student is issued a "Withdrawal Passing" mark.
 All interrupted courses will remain a "WP" or "WF" and must be repeated upon readmission.
 A "WP" has no effect on the student's GPA.
-A withdrawal during the final 25% of the course, or failure to take the final exam or turn in the final assignment, results in a grade of "FW" indicating an F due to withdrawal a "FW" is treated the same as an "F" for GPA.
+A withdrawal during the final 25% of the course, or failure to take the final exam or turn in the final assignment or if they are failing the course at any point, results in a grade of "WF" indicating an F due to withdrawal.
+A "WF" is treated the same as an "F" for GPA. (see Course Incompletes Relative to SAP).

-Course Incompletes, Leaves of Absence Relative to SAP
+Course Incompletes Relative to SAP

 Course incompletes do not apply to the SAP policy at the school and will have no effect on satisfactory academic progress.
-Official Leaves of Absence, withdrawals and other official interruptions of training are not computed in the maximum timeframe.

-Transcripts
+Student Transcripts